- What is ARIA?

 The purpose of the Arts Research Internship Awards (ARIA) is to support undergraduate students who undertake research during the summer under the direct supervision of a faculty member.
-The Faculty of Arts will provide Undergraduate Research Internship Awards, each with a value $2000, for summer 2017.
+The Faculty of Arts will provide Undergraduate Research Internship Awards, each with a value $2000.
 These awards are matched by individual faculty members or their departments to provide a total award of $4000 to the student.

 Benefits for the student

 - The opportunity to engage in a high level of scholarship, valuable in preparation for graduate studies.

 - The opportunity to gain skills related to methods of inquiry in their discipline.

 - The opportunity to receive academic mentorship from a faculty member.

 - Increased participation of keen undergraduate students in faculty research.

 The ARIA Program is supported by the generous contributions from McGill alumni, the Dean of Arts Development Fund, and the Arts Employment Fund.

 The Arts Student Employment Fund (ASEF) Award funded by the Arts Undergraduate Society of McGill University.

 The Dean of Arts Development Fund (DADF) provides the only source of discretionary funding for the Faculty of Arts.
 The DADF supports a wide range of events, publications and research opportunities for members of the Faculty of Arts, enhancing Faculty research and the student learning experience.
 This past year alone, the DADF funded projects in the majority of the Faculty’s departments and provided support for Internship Awards, research assistantships, international conferences and high-profile keynote lectures – in addition to much needed assistance to our Arts Student Advising Program.
 Students and professors alike can apply for grants from the DADF and the funds are allocated at the Dean’s discretion.